peter-mouland/42/README.md

 The answer to life, the universe, and everything.

 ## A short course on writing great software
 Software is hard but is need not be that way there are but a few core things that can help us write great software and deliver excellent service to our internal clients.
 These short sessions are designed to equip you with that knowledge, if you already know it then no harm in a refresher.
+Each talk will be 40 minutes with 20 minutes allowed for Q&A.

 ## Schedule
 [https://docs.google.com/spreadsheets/d/1-A4P29n5u_iYqExKBZoyZKW61sa0wr9i935lg80HR_I](https://docs.google.com/spreadsheets/d/1-A4P29n5u_iYqExKBZoyZKW61sa0wr9i935lg80HR_I)